Divyansh04-kt/AutoInsight-Automated_Data_Pipeline_and_Analytics_Engine/README.md

-# 📊 Automatic Insights Generator
+# 📊 AutoInsight - Automated Data Pipeline and Analytics Engine
 ## 📌 Project Overview

 The Automatic Insights Generator is a web-based application that allows users to upload a dataset (CSV file) and automatically generate meaningful insights, visualizations, and a professional PDF report.